xlwings/xlwings/docs/officejs_addins.rst

 To get a better understanding about how the simplest possible add-in works (without Python or xlwings), have a look at the following repo: `<https://github.com/xlwings/officejs-helloworld>`_.
 Follow the repo's README to load the add-in in development mode, a process that is called *sideloading*.

-Now that you know the basic structure of an Office.js add-in, let's see how we can replace the Excel JavaScript API with ``xlwings.runPython`` calls!
+Now that you know the basic structure of an Office.js add-in, let's see how we can replace the Excel JavaScript API with ``xlwings.runPython()`` calls!

 Quickstart
 ----------

-This quickstart uses FastAPI as the web framework and shows you how you can call Python both from a button on the task pane and directly from a Ribbon button.
-Instead of FastAPI, you could easily adapt the code to use any other web framework like Flask or Django.
+This quickstart shows you how you can call Python both from a button on the task pane and directly from a Ribbon button. xlwings can be used with any web framework and the quickstart repo therefore contains various implementations such as ``app/server_fastapi.py`` or ``app/server_starlette.py``.
 At the end of this quickstart, you'll have a working environment for local development.

-1. **Download repo**: Use Git to clone the following sample repository: https://github.com/xlwings/xlwings-officejs-helloworld.
+1. **Download quickstart repo**: Use Git to clone the following repository: https://github.com/xlwings/xlwings-officejs-quickstart.
 If you don't want to use Git, you could also download the repo by clicking on the green ``Code`` button, followed by ``Download ZIP``, then unzipping it locally.
-2. **Update manifest**: In ``manifest-xlwings-officejs-hello.xml``, replace ``<Id>TODO</Id>`` with a unique ID that you can create by visiting https://www.guidgen.com or by running the following command in Python: ``import uuid;print(uuid.uuid4())``.
-After pasting your own ID, the respective line in the ``manifest.xml`` file should look something like this: ``<Id>xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx</Id>``
+2. **Update manifest**: If you want to build your own add-in based off this quickstart repo, replace ``<Id>xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx</Id>`` in ``manifest-xlwings-officejs-quickstart.xml`` with a unique ID that you can create by visiting https://www.guidgen.com or by running the following command in Python: ``import uuid;print(uuid.uuid4())``.
 3. **Create certificates**: Generate development certificates as the development server needs to be accessed via https instead of http (even on localhost).
-Otherwise, icons and alerts won't work and Excel on the web won't load the manifest at all: `download mkcert <https://github.com/FiloSottile/mkcert/releases>`_ (pick the correct file according to your platform), rename the file to ``mkcert``, then run the following commands from a Terminal/Command Prompt (make sure you're in the same directory as ``mkcert``):
+Otherwise, icons and alerts won't work and Excel on the web won't load the manifest at all. `Download mkcert <https://github.com/FiloSottile/mkcert/releases>`_ (pick the correct file according to your platform), rename the file to ``mkcert``, then run the following commands from a Terminal/Command Prompt (make sure you're in the same directory as ``mkcert``):

    .. code-block:: text

      $ ./mkcert -install
      $ ./mkcert localhost 127.0.0.1 ::1

-   This will generate two files ``localhost+2.pem`` and ``localhost+2-key.pem``: move them to the root of the ``xlwings-officejs-helloworld`` sample repo.
+   This will generate two files ``localhost+2.pem`` and ``localhost+2-key.pem``: move them to the root of the ``xlwings-officejs-quickstart`` quickstart repo.

-4. **Install Python dependencies**: Create a virtual or Conda environment and install the Python dependencies by running: ``pip install -r requirements.txt``.
-If you want to use Docker instead of a local Python installation, skip this step.
+4. **Install Python dependencies**:

+   * Local Python installation: create a virtual or Conda environment and install the Python dependencies by running: ``pip install -r requirements.txt``.
+   * Docker: skip this step.
+5. **xlwings license key**:

+   Get a free `trial license key <https://www.xlwings.org/trial>`_ and install it as follows:

+   * Local Python installation: ``xlwings license update -k your-license-key``
+   * Docker: set the license key as ``XLWINGS_LICENSE_KEY`` environment variable.
+The easiest way to do this is to run ``cp .env.template .env`` in a Terminal/Command Prompt and fill in the license key in the ``.env`` file.
-5. **Start web app**: With the previously created virtual/Conda env activated, start the Python development server by running ``python run.py`` or by running `run.py` via your editor.
-If you want to use Docker, run ``docker compose up`` instead.
+6. **Start web app**:

+   * Local Python installation: with the previously created virtual/Conda env activated, start the Python development server by running the Python file with the desired implementation.
+For example, to run the backend with FastAPI, run the following: ``python app/server_fastapi.py``.
+You could also run the file via the capabilities offered by your editor.
+   * Docker: run ``docker compose up`` instead.
+Note that Docker by default uses the FastAPI implementation, so you'll need to edit ``docker-compose.yaml`` if you want to change that.

    If you see the following, the server is up and running:

    .. code-block:: text

-      $ python run.py
+      $ python app/server_fastapi.py
-      INFO:     Will watch for changes in these directories: ['/Users/fz/Dev/xlwings-officejs-helloworld']
+      INFO:     Will watch for changes in these directories: ['/Users/fz/Dev/xlwings-officejs-quickstart']
       INFO:     Uvicorn running on https://127.0.0.1:8000 (Press CTRL+C to quit)
       INFO:     Started reloader process [56708] using WatchFiles
       INFO:     Started server process [56714]